lucia-auth/lucia/documentation/src/pages/learn/basics/sessions-in-the-client.md

 ---
-order: 5
+order: 4
 layout: "@layouts/DocumentLayout.astro"
-title: "Sign out users"
+title: "Sessions in the client"
 ---